BicentennialSoftware/scripture-sanctuary-site/README.md

 # Scripture Sanctuary

-A peaceful immersive reading experience for Meta Quest, designed for Scripture reading, reflection, prayer, and devotional study in virtual reality and mixed reality.
+A peaceful immersive reading experience for Meta Quest, designed for Scripture reading, reflection, and devotion in a calm virtual setting.

 ## About the App

 **Scripture Sanctuary** transforms Bible reading into a calm and immersive experience on **Meta Quest**.
-Enter a peaceful reading space designed for focus, reflection, and devotion, while keeping the experience simple, comfortable, and easy to use.
+Enter a peaceful virtual setting designed for quiet reading, reflection, and devotion, while keeping the experience simple, comfortable, and easy to use.

-Read from multiple **Bible translations** and devotional texts in a clean VR reading interface built for extended use.
-Navigate books and chapters with intuitive controller input, quickly jump to any passage, search the text, save bookmarks, and return to where you left off with automatic progress saving.
+Read from a growing library of **Protestant Bible versions**, **Catholic Bible versions**, and the **Book of Common Prayer (BCP)** in a clean, focused reading interface built for VR.
+Save your place automatically, create **bookmarks**, use **search** to find passages, and quickly jump to books and chapters whenever you want.
+Controller-based interaction makes it easy to navigate reading materials, saved locations, and devotional content.

+**Scripture Sanctuary** also supports **passthrough**, allowing you to blend your reading experience with your real surroundings when desired.
+Whether you want full immersion or a more grounded mixed-reality experience, the app is designed to help you slow down, focus, and spend meaningful time in the text.

-The app also supports both **immersive environments** and **passthrough / mixed reality**, giving you the flexibility to read in a fully virtual space or while staying grounded in your real surroundings.
-Additional comfort and customization options such as **themes**, **font size controls**, **bold text**, **panel opacity**, **time-of-day settings**, and **nature sounds** help create a reading experience that feels peaceful and personal.
+You can also personalize the experience with features like **adjustable font size**, **bold text**, **visual themes**, **panel opacity controls**, **time-of-day settings**, and optional **nature sounds**, creating a reading atmosphere that feels peaceful and personal.

-Whether you are reading Scripture devotionally, revisiting bookmarked passages, searching for a verse, or simply spending quiet time in the text, **Scripture Sanctuary** is designed to help you slow down, focus, and reflect.

 ## Features

-- **Immersive VR and Mixed Reality Reading**
+- **Immersive Reading Environment**
-  Read in a peaceful virtual environment or use passthrough to blend the experience with your real surroundings.
+  Experience Scripture in a peaceful virtual space designed for focus and reflection.

-- **Multiple Bible Versions and Devotional Texts**
+- **Protestant and Catholic Bible Versions**
+  Read from multiple Bible translations and traditions within one immersive reading experience.

+- **Book of Common Prayer (BCP)**
-  Access Scripture across multiple translations along with additional devotional reading content.
+  Access prayer book content alongside Scripture for devotional reading and reflection.

-- **Full-Text Search**
+- **Passthrough Support**
-  Search for words and phrases to quickly find passages and jump directly into the text.
+  Blend the reading experience with your real surroundings for a comfortable mixed-reality option.

 - **Bookmarks**
   Save meaningful passages and return to them easily whenever you like.